gorenje/millieons.org/about.md

 - A fake as the [truth is fake](/truth).
 - Making the truth great again.

-*The point is not that it's read, the point is that it's written.*

 Thoughts and dissonance by [Gregorius Rippenstein](https://gregorius.rippenstein.art).

-*The "now" is a checkup: are we, who we want to be - in the future?*
+*Raison d'être is to write, not to be read.*

 *Besides sleepless nights and wet nappies, what has the future generation ever done for me?*